The world of bike-riding is changing. Standard bikes are losing interest and e-bikes are taking markets by storm.

 What does this mean for the e-bike industry?
 The more people buy, the lower the prices.
 As e-bikes increase in sales, the bikes will become affordable for consumers on a global scale.

 Currently, electric bikes range from $600 to over $8,000.
+You can get the best gravel ebike for around $1,300, or a low end fold-up ebike for $700.
 But, most quality bikes will never sell for under $1,000.
 Mainstream bikes typically cost between $1,500 and $4,000.
 These high costs are mainly due to the electric motor and battery.

 In the next five years, we may see these prices slowly drop.